 I ran out of paper toweling and I don't want to buy any more.
 I used a cloth baby diaper to wipe down my windows and mirrors.

 Mix white vinegar 50 - 50 with water and put in a spray bottle.
 Spray it on generously. . .

 Try using newspaper to clean mirrors and glass.
 First spray on the cleaning product, then wipe dry with the newspaper.
 I find paper with just black ink works best, and not slick, shiny paper - just plain old newspaper.

 If you have run out of window cleaner, use a damp newspaper.
 They work really well and do not streak the glass.

 Joy dish detergent works great for cleaning glass tables and windows.
 It doesn't leave streaks.
 I use it faithfully.

 Forget microfibre cloths and proprietary cleaners.
-Place a sheet of newspaper in a basin of water; if it doesn't disintegrate, it's ideal for cleaning glass (windscreens, mirrors, panes).
-Squeeze and go over twice; finish with a dry piece of newspaper.
-Recycling and saving, and being kind to the environment (no detergents) at one go.
+Place a sheet of newspaper in a basin of water; if it doesn't disintegrate, it's ideal for cleaning glass (windscreens, mirrors, and panes).

 What can I use for cleaning windows?
 How do I use vinegar for window cleaning?